Technical Advisory

 • Establish a unified event bus for energy signals, grid price data, asset telemetry, and job scheduling events to enable consistent decision making.

-• Use time-series databases or transactional data stores to manage energy and production histories, enabling retrospective analysis and policy refinement.
+• Use time-series databases or transactional stores to manage energy and production histories, enabling retrospective analysis and policy refinement.

 • Incorporate storage optimization as a core asset: place decisions that reduce peak demand near storage availability windows and discharge strategically during peak periods.